sinai-dev/UnityExplorer/README.md

 ## How to install

-This requires [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) to be installed for your game.
+Requires [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) to be installed for your game.

 1. Download <b>CppExplorer.zip</b> from [Releases](https://github.com/sinaioutlander/CppExplorer/releases).
 2. Put the file in your `MyGame\Mods\` folder, and unzip with <b>"Extract here"</b> option.